Mateo-Jimenez76/Unity-Health-Script/README.md

 <img width="520" height="151" alt="image" src="https://github.com/user-attachments/assets/28df8acc-e54f-4dd7-aa5c-4596e72a1d04" />

 ### Prerequisites
-A `TextMeshProUGUI` is required as a refenced to display the text.
+A `TextMeshProUGUI` is required.
 While displaying as a number there are several formats to chose from which go as follows.

 ### Number Display Options